sethadam1/essential-mac-apps/README.md

 A modern, AI-powered code editor and IDE that enhances your development workflow with intelligent code completion, built-in AI assistance, and seamless integration with development tools.

 ### [Forklift](https://binarynights.com/)
-A powerful dual-pane file manager and FTP/SFTP client that makes file operations, remote server management, and bulk file transfers effortless with its intuitive interface and advanced features.##
+A powerful dual-pane file manager and FTP/SFTP client that makes file operations, remote server management, and bulk file transfers effortless with its intuitive interface and advanced features.

+---

-System Utilities
+## System Utilities

 Essential system tools for maintenance, file management, and keeping your Mac running smoothly.